-“I would also say wavy hair is best suited to this shoulder length hairstyle as you can use the natural kink of the wave to your advantage when styling.
-For said styling use a few sprays of sea salt spray to complement your hair’s natural movement creating texture with added volume but still maintaining a natural look.
+“I would also say wavy hair is best suited to this shoulder-length hairstyle as you can use the natural kink of the wave to your advantage when styling.
+For said styling use a few sprays of sea salt spray to compliment your hair’s natural movement creating texture with added volume but still maintaining a natural look.

-“To finish you may wish to add a pomade as this will give your hair a slight shine leaving your hair looking revitalised.”
+“To finish you may wish to add a pomade as this will give your hair a slight shine leaving your hair looking revitalized.”

 Chris Hemsworth with man bun

 The ponytail has been a popular addition to men’s hair since the latter half of the 17th century.
 Back then these hairy appendages were tied with a silk ribbon.
 We’d say that’s a little extra for today’s tastes, especially when you can just use your other half’s hair tie like Hemsworth here, and tie the tail back round for neat and tidy low man bun.